-aims to reduce the risk of violence recurring or escalating by responding to the early signs of family violence and violence against women and targeting high-risk individuals and groups.
+Early intervention aims to reduce the risk of violence recurring or escalating by responding to the early signs of family violence and violence against women and focussing on individuals and groups with a high risk of perpetrating or being a victim of violence, and the factors contributing to those risks.
 Examples include:

-- family violence screening in healthcare and social services
+family violence screening in maternal and child health, health and social services

-- home visits to at-risk cohorts

-- behaviour change programs.
+- · home visits to at-risk cohorts - behaviour change programs.

-Tertiary response (or crisis response) supports survivors of family violence and violence against women and holds perpetrators to account.
-This is done with the aim of preventing recurring violence or minimising its long-term impacts (or both).
+Response supports victim survivors of family violence and violence against women and holds people who use violence to account.
+This is done with the aim of preventing recurring violence or minimising its long-term impacts.
 Examples include:

-- intervention orders
+- · intervention orders

-- · safety planning
+- safety planning

-- crisis response services and accommodation
+- · crisis response services and accommodation

-- child protection responses
+- · child protection responses

+- · police responses

-- police responses and criminal charges.
+- · criminal charges.